 At the same time, refrain from posting about the accident on the social media.
 A simple comment such as "getting better" or "feeling a bit better now" to reassure your friends will be used by the insurance company to prove that you exaggerated the extent of your injuries.

-The only professionals truly on your side during these difficult times are your doctor and your Fort Lauderdale personal injury lawyer.
+The only professionals truly on your side during these difficult times are your doctor and your personal injury law lawyer.
 While one is fighting to help you get better and return to your life, the other is looking after your financial interests.

 An experienced attorney knows how to negotiate with insurance companies, bringing counterarguments and presenting a clear narrative of the accident.
 In order to reach a fair settlement, the lawyer will collect all relevant documents including: